skycoin/services/deploy-coin/cmd/create/README.md

 # Create configuration of new coin

-create-coin creates JSON configuration for new coin. created JSON configuraion is used by start-coin tool to start coin node
+create-coin creates JSON configuration for new coin.
+Created JSON configuraion is used by start-coin tool to start coin node

 ## Installation